josephopio11/joseph_new_site3/_posts_new/draft_cloud-computing-for-kids-understanding-the-internets-backbone.md

 ---
 title: Cloud Computing for Kids: Understanding the Internet's Backbone
-excerpt: Explore the magic of cloud computing!
+subtitle: Explore the magic of cloud computing!
 Learn how it powers your favorite apps, games, and websites in a fun and easy way.
 Discover the internet's backbone and how it works!
 keywords: ["cloud computing", "kids", "internet", "servers", "data", "applications", "games", "websites", "storage", "software", "hardware", "data centers", "virtualization", "online safety", "digital literacy"]
 tags: ["cloud", "computing", "education", "technology", "internet safety", "kids tech"]
 date: 2023-08-15